AscendingPassage.com HOME PAGE.

 reddened by the same sun, the millionaire daughters of Chicago

 merchants elbow their sisters of the old nobility.
-Pressing amongst
+Pressing among

-them impudent young Bedouins pester the fair travellers to mount their
+them impudent young Bedouins pester the fair travelers to mount their

 saddled donkeys.
 And as if they were charged to add to this babel a

-note of beauty, the battalions of Mr. Cook, of both sexes, and always
+note of order, the battalions of Mr. Cook, of both sexes, and always

 in a hurry, pass by with long strides.